-Peru has signed treaties with Brazil, Canada, South Korea, Mexico, Portugal, Switzerland and Japan (into force since January 1, 2022) with regard to double taxation of income tax under the model of the Organisation for Economic Co-operation and Development (OECD).
+Peru has signed treaties with Brazil, Canada, South Korea, Mexico, Portugal, Switzerland and Japan with regard to double taxation of income tax under the model of the Organization for Economic Co-operation and Development (OECD).
 It is also a member of the Andean Community, which includes Bolivia, Colombia and Ecuador.